-The UK has voted to leave the EU and the future for businesses looks uncertain
+Almost three years ago the UK voted to leave the EU and the future for businesses still looks uncertain.

 Top tips to prepare for Brexit

 Many directors produce a business plan when they launch a company - to be updated should they need to borrow money.
 If you want to maximise your chances of success, update your business plan regularly.

 A business can survive for a short time without sales or profits, but not without cash: funding opportunities have already been affected by the uncertainty.
 The IoD has lots of expert advice available, including guides to managing your cashflow, recovery options for late payments, and alternative sources of finance.

 3. Keep up to date with Recruitment & Employment law